-determining 11.11 In applications, the Licensing Authority has the duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, in effect those not related to gambling and licensing objectives.
-One example of an irrelevant matter would be the likelihood of the applicant obtaining permission or building planning regulation approval for their proposal.
-Bearing in mind that once a premises licence comes into effect it authorises the premises to be used for gambling. a licence can only be issued once the Licensing Authority is satisfied that the premises is ready to be used for gambling in the reasonably near future.
-If the construction of a premises is not yet complete, or if they need alteration, or if the applicant does not yet have a right to occupy them, then an application for a provisional statement should be made instead.
+11.11 In determining applications, the Licensing Authority has the duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, in effect those not related to gambling licensing objectives. and One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulation approval for their proposal.
+Bearing in mind that once a premises licence comes into effect it authorises the premises to be used for gambling, a licence can only be issued once the Licensing Authority is satisfied that the premises is ready to for gambling used in the reasonably near future. lf construction of a premises is not yet complete, or if they need alteration, or if the applicant does not yet have a right to occupy them, then an application for a provisional statement should be made instead.
 See section 19 of this policy for further guidance.

-- 11.12 In deciding whether a premises licence can be granted where there are outstanding construction or alteration works at a premises, this authority will determine applications on their merits, applying a two stage consideration process:- - First, whether the premises ought to be permitted to be used for gambling
+- 11.12 In deciding whether a premises licence can be granted where there are outstanding construction or alteration works at a premises, this authority will determine applications on their merits, applying a two stage consideration process:- - First, whether the premises ought to be permitted to be used for gambling relevant to its decision-making.
+Gambling Commission's per the Guidance to Licensing Authorities, authority will pay particular attention to the protection of children and vulnerable persons from being harmed or exploited by gambling, as well as issues of crime and disorder.
+Should any specific policy be decided regards areas upon gambling premises should not be located. this statement will updated.
+It should be noted that any such policy does not preclude any application being made and each application will be decided on its merits.